stark-of-zenon/zenon-developer-commons/docs/notes/htlc_ptlc_and_bounded_inclusion_comparison.md

-Note: HTLCs, PTLCs, and Bounded Inclusion
+# HTLCs, PTLCs, and Bounded Inclusion

+Research Note — Intuition Building

 This note is informal and intended to build intuition.
 It does not introduce new protocol behavior.

-Also,

-This note is intended to clarify how familiar primitives like HTLCs and PTLCs relate to the bounded inclusion model discussed in this repository.
+It clarifies how familiar primitives like HTLCs and PTLCs relate to the bounded inclusion model discussed in this repository.

-The short version
+---

+## The Short Version

 HTLCs and PTLCs are narrow, purpose-built instances of the same underlying idea that bounded inclusion generalizes:

-Accept a state transition if—and only if—a small, verifiable condition is satisfied, without re-executing global state.
+> Accept a state transition if—and only if—a small, verifiable condition is satisfied, without re-executing global state.

 They do not require global transaction replay, full ledger knowledge, or general-purpose execution.

-⸻
+---

-What HTLCs / PTLCs actually do
+## What HTLCs / PTLCs Actually Do

 An HTLC or PTLC enforces a condition of the form:

-“This output is spendable if a specific cryptographic predicate is satisfied.”
+> "This output is spendable if a specific cryptographic predicate is satisfied."

-Examples:
+**Examples:**

-	•	HTLC: reveal a preimage before a timeout
+- HTLC: reveal a preimage before a timeout
-	•	PTLC: satisfy a discrete-log–based condition
+- PTLC: satisfy a discrete-log–based condition

-Crucially:
+**Crucially:**

-	•	The verifier does not re-execute prior transactions
+- The verifier does not re-execute prior transactions
-	•	The verifier does not care about transaction ordering beyond the referenced output
+- The verifier does not care about transaction ordering beyond the referenced output
-	•	The verifier checks only a small proof against a committed state
+- The verifier checks only a small proof against a committed state

 This is already bounded verification.

-⸻

-What bounded inclusion generalizes
+---

+## What Bounded Inclusion Generalizes

 Bounded inclusion takes the same verification pattern and removes the hard-coded use case.

-Instead of:
+**Instead of:**

-	•	“Is this hash preimage valid?”
+- "Is this hash preimage valid?"
-	•	“Does this signature satisfy this script?”
+- "Does this signature satisfy this script?"

-It asks:
+**It asks:**

-	•	“Is this local state consistent with a header-committed state root?”
+- "Is this local state consistent with a header-committed state root?"

-Formally:
+**Formally:**

-	•	HTLCs/PTLCs verify one specific state predicate
+- HTLCs/PTLCs verify one specific state predicate
-	•	Bounded inclusion verifies arbitrary local state predicates, as long as they are committed in the state root
+- Bounded inclusion verifies arbitrary local state predicates, as long as they are committed in the state root

-Both:
+**Both:**

-	•	Avoid global execution
+- Avoid global execution
-	•	Rely on cryptographic commitments
+- Rely on cryptographic commitments
-	•	Trade completeness for verifiability under tight resource bounds
+- Trade completeness for verifiability under tight resource bounds

-⸻

-Why this distinction matters
+---

+## Why This Distinction Matters

 HTLCs and PTLCs are usually viewed as features or contracts.

 Bounded inclusion is a verification primitive.

-That means:
+**That means:**

-	•	HTLCs/PTLCs can be seen as special cases inside the bounded inclusion envelope
+- HTLCs/PTLCs can be seen as special cases inside the bounded inclusion envelope
-	•	Bounded inclusion is not proposing new trust assumptions
+- Bounded inclusion is not proposing new trust assumptions
-	•	It is naming and formalizing a pattern already used successfully in limited contexts
+- It is naming and formalizing a pattern already used successfully in limited contexts

-⸻

-What bounded inclusion does not claim
+---

+## What Bounded Inclusion Does Not Claim

 This model does not claim:

-	•	Full transaction traceability
+- Full transaction traceability
-	•	Canonical chain detection
+- Canonical chain detection
-	•	Global consensus safety
+- Global consensus safety
-	•	Censorship resistance
+- Censorship resistance

 Those limits are explicit and intentional.

 HTLCs/PTLCs succeed precisely because they operate within similar constraints.

-⸻
+---

-Summary
+## Summary

 If HTLCs and PTLCs are acceptable, safe, and useful primitives, then bounded inclusion should be understood as:

-The same idea, made explicit, generalized, and applicable to browser-scale verification of local state.
+> The same idea, made explicit, generalized, and applicable to browser-scale verification of local state.

 Nothing more—and nothing less.